pmeaney/automated-vacation-advertising-system/README.md

 ## Results

 Taking weather forecasts into consideration, we make a request for Flight Prices from Cloudy cities to Sunny cities (forecasted 5 days in advance).
-Processing the data, we return data for the lowest priced flight and publish it on an endpoint via Server Sent Events.
+Processing the data, we return data for the lowest priced flight and publish it on a REST API endpoint.

 As a result, we have a ready to use process which we can run on a certain cadence (such as twice a day) to get the cheapest flights from Cloudy to Sunny cities (in 5 days) to promote good weather vacations to potential travelers via web or social media ads.